ahmetengin/ada.stargate/docs/architecture/OBSERVABILITY_HOOKS.md

   };
 }, []);
 ```

+### C. Terminal Status Line (DevOps View)
+Inspired by Claude Code, the backend runs a dedicated thread `backend/hooks/status_line.py` that listens to the Redis bus and renders a live, color-coded status line in the server terminal:

+`🟢 [ADA.FINANCE] Calculating Invoice | Tool: calculate_vat | Latency: 120ms`

+This allows DevOps engineers to monitor the "Heartbeat" of the AI without needing a GUI.

 ## 5. Benefits for WIM
 1.  **Debugging:** If a wrong invoice is generated, you can scroll back and see exactly which "Worker" script calculated the wrong VAT.